Bill/das-boot-experiment/README.md

-This is an experiment using Docker (layer management mechanism) to give traditional builds the same key efficiency optimization traditionally offered by make(1), namely: only run a build action if a target (dependency) is "out of date" relative to its sources.
+This is an experiment using Docker (layer management mechanism) to give builds the same key efficiency optimization traditionally offered by make(1), namely: only run a build action if a target (dependency) is "out of date" relative to its sources.
 Docker layer management is superior to make's traditional mechanism because the former is content-based whereas the latter is timestamp-based.
 Timestamp-based approaches suffer many pitfalls.

+## Background

+The [build task as middleware philosophy of Clojure Boot](https://github.com/boot-clj/boot/wiki/Tasks) is elegant and powerful.
+Rather than operating directly on files (the filesystem), a Boot task operates on an immutable data structure, the [Clojure Boot Fileset](https://github.com/boot-clj/boot/wiki/Filesets).
+This leads to repeatable, efficient, builds, specified by modular, testable, maintainable task specifications.

+This is all very good.
+On the other hand, there is a lot of ceremony here.
+All your tasks must be expressed as highly stylized Clojure code.
+I wondered whether it might be possible to use Docker magic to achieve some of the same characteristics, but for more traditional, shell-oriented task specifications.
+More like the way make(1) works.

 ## Try It